oneapi-src/level-zero-spec/scripts/core/PROG.rst

 allocation flags when memory is allocated.

 **Shared** allocations may be prefetched to a supporting device via the
-::${x}CommandListAppendMemoryPrefetch API.
+${x}CommandListAppendMemoryPrefetch API.
 Prefetching may allow memory transfers to be scheduled concurrently with other computations and may improve performance.

-Additionally, an application may provide memory advice for a **shared** allocation via the ::${x}CommandListAppendMemAdvise API, to override driver heuristics or migration policies.
+Additionally, an application may provide memory advice for a **shared** allocation via the ${x}CommandListAppendMemAdvise API, to override driver heuristics or migration policies.
 Memory advice may avoid unnecessary or unprofitable memory transfers and may improve performance.